 I can think of no better way for you to spend the rest of the summer than on a wakeboard.
-This wonderful watersport is a cross between water skis, surfboards, and snowboards, and it’s wicked fun.
+This wonderful, and increasingly popular, watersport is a cross between water skis, surfboards, and snowboards – plus, it’s wicked fun.

 Given this, it’s no surprise that wakeboards and wakeboarding have become one of the most popular activities on the water.
 You can even wakeboard without a boat at parks around the country.

-Before you’ll be ready to hit the wake, you’ll want to check out this summer wakeboarding checklist:
+Before you are ready to hit the wake, you’ll want to gather the gear and read the tips in your summer wakeboarding checklist:

-You can’t go wakeboarding without a board, and there are plenty of options out there.
+You can’t go wakeboarding without a wakeboard, and there are plenty of options out there.
 These choices will get you up on the water and enjoying yourself.